-But don’t ‘kale’ it quits just yet.
-Our vegan shopping list for beginners will have you filling up your trolley faster than you can say ‘where’s the tofu?’.
+But don’t call it quits just yet – this vegan shopping list is packed with affordable plant-based alternatives.
+Give it a read, print it out and you’ll soon be filling up your trolley faster than you can say ‘where’s the tofu?’.

 3 vegan food shopping tips

 Before you jump into the beginner’s vegan shopping list, have a quick read over these 3 must-know tips.
-They’ll make the whole process much easier for you and lighter on your purse or wallet.
+They’ll make the transition to a vegan diet much easier for you and lighter on your purse or wallet.

 With an ever-growing range of meat and dairy alternatives in the UK, we know it’s tempting to fill up your trolley with processed packet food, mock meats and vegan junk food.
-But do keep in mind that processed food is still processed food—even if it’s vegan—and should, ideally, be consumed in moderation.
+But do keep in mind that processed food is still processed food – even if it’s vegan – and for a healthy diet, should really be consumed in moderation.

 Plus points?
-It’s generally more sustainable and affordable, too!
+It’s generally more sustainable and much more affordable, too!
+Win win.

 Meal planning can make any dietary change much easier to handle.
 Sitting down once a week and planning your meals in advance will help you to: